History of Perfect Perennials

 I spent 15 years after leaving school working on the family pig and arable farm in Earl Stonham before deciding it wasnt for me.
 Dirty, smelly creatures, and the dust wasnt doing my lungs any good, so i decided to develop my hobby of growing plants.

 A year or two before deciding to go it alone, we had started growing plants for the garden from seed.
 But what do you do with the excess plants, because a gardener always grows too many.
-Well you have bought that packet of seeds so you sow them all, and then nearly all germinate, and you only needed half a dozen plants.
+Well you have bought that packet of seeds so you sow them all, and then most of them germinate, and you only needed half a dozen plants.
 So we converted an old wheelbarrow from the farm into a plant trolley, which was wheeled up to the road every morning with an honesty box.
 The plants just flew off the trolley and the money helped to buy more seeds and compost.

 Left and below: A very slim Darren at the opening of Perfect Perennials March 2005.